CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/complaint-utah/exercise_5-build/15-apply_for_cd.md

 Governance plays a key role in the success of any citizen development program.
 Our use case is no exception.
 Before Devon can build her application, she needs to request the access from the IT team.
 She will create a new request on the Employee Center portal and Andy, our platform administrator will review and provide his approval.

-NOTE: In a real world environment, notifications in the form or email, text, playform notifications would take place.
+NOTE: In a real world environment, notifications in the form or email, text, platform notifications would take place.
 In our lab environment we will simply rely on the switching of users to see and approve the requests.

 1. To get started, navigate to the Employee Center portal and impersonate our Citizen Developer, **Devon Samrah**.
 You can find the link to Employee Center on the landing page of your instance, but for quick reference -
 [https://INSTANCENAME.lab.service-now.com/esc](https://INSTANCENAME.lab.service-now.com/esc)